 - Arrive no sooner than 10 minutes prior to your class time, and leave immediately afterward.

-- No makeups or demos in live classes; both will be available in our Zoom classes.
+- No makeups or demos in live classes; both will be available in our online program - MTO (Music Together® Online via Zoom).

-- When indoors, every attempt will be made to ensure adequate fresh air circulation.
+- When indoors, windows will be open ensure adequate fresh air circulation.

 - Class times will be staggered to allow for cleaning and disinfecting between classes.